Chin Leng Lim

 • Acting for a global fund in resisting the recognition and enforcement of a foreign judgment in a Middle Eastern conduit jurisdiction (hundreds of millions USD)

-• Acting for a mining company in a shareholder dispute in DIFC-LCIA arbitration (tens of millions USD)
+• Acting for a mining company in a shareholder dispute in a DIFC-LCIA arbitration (tens of millions USD)

 • Advice on a foreign investment dispute with a governmental authority